antonovmike/scale_finder_2/README.md

 I started this project at december 2021 after 1.5 month of studying Rust.
 Year later I made a brand new version.
 But the idea is the same: build any of 7 diatonic scales using sharps and flats.

 Done:

 Check if it flat or sharp scale

 Add flats or sharps if the current scale contains flats or sharps

+Find out how to implement some algorithms for calculating each of diatonic scales, fox example: E flat major, A minor.

 TODO:
-Goal n1 is to find out how to implement some algorithms for calculating each of diatonic scales, fox example: E flat major, A minor.
-Goal n2 convert wrong accidentals to correct ones for example C sharp major should be D flat major.
+Convert wrong accidentals to correct ones for example C sharp major should be D flat major.
 Because we don't want to use weird cases like E sharp wich is F or Fb wich is E and C sharp witch is H and Hb wich is C.

 Note H is also known as B, but I really don't like B flat - Bb.
 So I use H instead.